 What is Fulfillment?

 Order fulfillment is all the steps a company takes between receiving a new order and placing that order into the customer’s hands.
-The process involves warehousing, picking and packing the product, shipping it and sending an automated email to the customer to let them know the order is in transit.
+The practice involves warehousing, picking and packing the product, shipping it and sending an automated email to the customer to let them know the order is in transit.

-What are the steps of Order Fulfillment?
+The Steps of Order Fulfillment?

 - Receiving inventory.
 Essentially, an eCommerce company has two ways to handle inventory.
 It can choose to receive and stock the inventory in-house or it can use an eCommerce order fulfillment outsourcer to take care of its stock and all the related tasks.
 In case it opts for the first option, the company will be responsible for taking stock, examining the inventory, labeling, and managing the inventory system.
 If the company chooses to outsource or decide to dropship, these tasks will be handled by the order fulfillment partner or supplier.

 - Storing inventory.
 If you decide to warehouse the inventory yourself, there will be another slate of tasks awaiting you once the receiving part is completed.
 The main tasks on the list will be to shelve the inventory and keep a close eye on what items come in and what items go out, so that you can ship the orders without any delays.